Aspira Women’s Health (NASDAQ:AWH) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Rating) in a research note issued to investors on Wednesday.
+Investment analysts at StockNews.com began coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Rating) in a note issued to investors on Wednesday.
 The firm set a “sell” rating on the stock.

-Aspira Women’s Health (NASDAQ:AWH – Get Rating) last issued its quarterly earnings results on Wednesday, March 22nd.
-The company reported ($0.60) EPS for the quarter, beating analysts’ consensus estimates of ($0.90) by $0.30.
-The company had revenue of $2.15 million for the quarter, compared to analyst estimates of $2.40 million.
-Aspira Women’s Health had a negative return on equity of 291.79% and a negative net margin of 278.48%.
-As a group, equities analysts expect that Aspira Women’s Health will post -2.04 earnings per share for the current year.
+Aspira Women’s Health (NASDAQ:AWH – Get Rating) last released its earnings results on Wednesday, March 22nd.
+The company reported ($0.60) EPS for the quarter, topping the consensus estimate of ($0.90) by $0.30.
+Aspira Women’s Health had a negative net margin of 278.48% and a negative return on equity of 291.79%.
+The firm had revenue of $2.15 million during the quarter, compared to analysts’ expectations of $2.40 million.
+On average, equities analysts anticipate that Aspira Women’s Health will post -2.04 earnings per share for the current year.

 About Aspira Women’s Health